Skip to content

 (Full) Solar-Passthrough Losses

-Line losses are to be expected when transferring energy from the solar charge controller to the inverter.
-These losses can be taken into account to prevent the battery from gradually discharging in (full) solar-passthrough mode.
-The power limit to be set on the inverter is additionally reduced by this factor after taking its efficiency into account.
+Line losses are to be expected when transferring energy from the solar charge controller(s) to the inverter(s).
+These losses can be taken into account to prevent the battery from gradually discharging in (Full) Solar-Passthrough mode.
+The power limits to be set on the inverters are additionally reduced by this factor after taking the respective inverter's efficiency into account.

 Battery Thresholds